Women's Rugby World Cup: England's Red Roses make 13 changes for Samoa match as Marlie Packer captains

 Jones will line up alongside fellow centre and tournament debutant Jade Shekells, with Helena Rowland, back from an ankle issue, at scrum-half and Lucy Packer at fly-half.

-Kelsey Clifford, Lark Atkin-Davies and Sarah Bern make up a new-look front row, with Rosie Galligan and Lilli Ives Campion the locks and Marlie Packer skippering from openside flanker.
+Kelsey Clifford, Lark Atkin-Davies and Sarah Bern make up a new-look front row, Rosie Galligan and Lilli Ives Campion are the locks and Marlie Packer skippers from openside flanker.

 Abi Burton wears the No 6 jersey with Maddie Feaunati at No 8 against the country her dad, Zak, appeared for 13 times.